domosekai/domosekai.github.io/sstp/help.md

 ### Q: Sometimes the WiFi icon goes off with the VPN icon for several seconds.
 What's going on?

 This is an indication that VPN is reconnecting.
 You are not losing your WiFi connection.
-It's just how iOS responds to VPN reconnection events.
+It's just how iOS responds to VPN reconnecting events.

 ### Q: What if I have more questions?